zhehaowang/icn-tutorial-app/README.md

 FireChat.prototype.leave = function()
 ```

-On user join callback method, called when a user join is received, not verified.
+**onUserJoin** callback method, called when a user join is received, not verified.
+Passed to FireChat in constructor.

 ```javascript
 /**